HariSekhon/Knowledge-Base/sql.md

 - `IN` - checks if the value of a field is an exact match to one of a given enumeration of possible literal values
   - eg. `WHERE first_name in ("Hari", "Neo", "Morpheus")` - return only people with cool names from this pre-approved list
-- `HAVING` - like `WHERE` but evaluated after `GROUP BY` since `WHERE` filter cannot operate on values calculated by aggregate functions since they arrive too late
+- `HAVING` - like `WHERE` but filters late in the query execution, evaluated after `GROUP BY` since `WHERE` filter cannot operate on values calculated by aggregate functions since they have no yet been calculated when `WHERE` is filtering rows
   - eg. restricting the results to only rows where the `MAX(field)` is greater than `N`, you cannot `WHERE` on the `MAX()` because it doesn't exist at the time the WHERE is evaluated
   - eg. `SELECT MAX(age) max_age FROM my_table WHERE job = "Engineer" HAVING max_age > 40` - find only engineers over 40